Pittsburgh Bureau of Emergency Medical Services: Tactical Emergency Medical Services (TEMS)/SWAT Paramedics

 The EMS Bureau contributes Tactical Paramedics to the Bureau of Police's SWAT Team.
-These TEMS paramedics are members of the SWAT Team, selected by the SDD after completion of the PBP's rigorous SWAT qualifying course, that have completed their additional tactical training, firearms qualifications and additional trauma care training.
+These TEMS paramedics are members of the SWAT Team, selected by Police after completion of a rigorous SWAT qualifying course, that have completed their additional tactical training, firearms qualifications and additional trauma care training.
 The SWAT Team has its own medical director that permits its members to provide advanced high-quality care under fire, and is an elite group of personnel that serve proudly on the PBP SWAT Team.
-Pittsburgh EMS TEMS paramedics are authorized to be armed while on SWAT details.

 Cycle Unit

-The PEMS Cycle Unit operates four Harley Davidson Super Glide motorcycles.
+The PEMS Cycle Unit operates four Harley Davidson Electra Glide motorcycles.
 Paramedics that successfully bid the Cycle Unit complete and initial 80 hour training program with the PBP Motor Unit.
 All Cycle paramedics complete an annual 40 hour safety refresher also hosted by and completed with the Police Motor Unit.
 These assets are typically utilized for coverage of special events throughout the City including but not limited to Heinz Field football games, races and the annual regatta.

+Infectious Disease Unit

+In response to the Ebola outbreak in 2014 and COVID-19 (SARS-CoV-2) crisis, the division coordinated with the Training Division and the Infectious Disease and Epidemiology Unit (created during the and dubbed the 'ECHO' Team due to the E in epidemiology and the citywide unit identification system) to stand up Infectious Disease units, referred to as ECHO Units.

 Rank structure

 There are many ranks that a provider can hold within Pittsburgh EMS.
 Recruits graduate from the Training Division after a number of months, receiving training in operational policies, procedures and standards of care.
-Before training can be completed, recruits are assigned to units throughout the city for two months on "Field Training Officer"(FTO) time, where the recruits ride with an FTO and their partner for the month while the Training Division receives a performance evaluation.
-For the first 6 months of their careers, they are designated as "Probationary Employees", or more informally, "rookies".
-Paramedic grades 1 through 5, a pay grade being achieved for each year of service after probation up to five years.
-After two years of service in rank, an employee with the rank of Paramedic is eligible to sit for the Crew Chief's exam, similar to that of a Sergeant's or Lieutenant's exam, which is administered by the Department of HR and Civil Service.
-Promotions above the rank of Crew Chief are done through an interview and selection process, where the final succeeding candidate is promoted at the recommendation of the Director of Public Safety.
+Before training can be completed, recruits are assigned to units throughout the city for a field training period.
+Paramedic grades 1 through 5, a pay grade being achieved for each year of service up to five years.
+After two years of service in rank, an employee with the rank of Paramedic is eligible to sit for the Crew Chief exam, similar to that of a Sergeant or Lieutenant exam, which is administered by the Department of HR and Civil Service.
+Promotions above the rank of Crew Chief are completed through an interview and selection process, where the final succeeding candidate is promoted at the recommendation of the Director of Public Safety.
 The highest ranking official is the EMS Bureau's Chief followed by the rest of his/her command staff.

-See table below.
+On April 5, 2023, Amera Gilchrist was sworn in as the 8th Chief of the Bureau of Emergency Medical Services.
+She is the first African-American and first woman to lead the bureau.